 Awards & Recognition

-- Distinguished Achievement in Teaching - College Level (The Association of Former Students of Texas A&M University, 2014)
+- Distinguished Achievement in Teaching - College Level (2014)

-- Mitchell-Heep-Munnerlyn Endowed Career Enhancement Professorship in Physics or Astronomy (Texas A&M Department of Physics & Astronomy, 2010)
+- Mitchell-Heep-Munnerlyn Endowed Career Enhancement Professorship in Physics or Astronomy (2010)